xunne899/tgc18-project3-frontend/README.md

 Back-end (admin site)

-1. Admin/Staff/Owner able to log in/register
+1. Admin/Staff/Owner able to log in/register new account
-2. Able to Create, update, delete products at the backend side
+2. Able to Search products
+3. Create(add), update, delete products and variants at the backend side
-3. Able to Process and Manage order
+4. Able to Search, update order status for orders
-4. Able to manage admin profile
+5. Able to manage admin profile, delete and update

 ## 4. User Stories